 If not correctly managed, stress can affect your mental health and wellbeing.
 Stress is not an illness.
 However, if it is not addressed it can lead to poor mental health which can then lead to illness.
 This can increase the risk for accidental injuries, poor decision-making, and a poorer quality of life in general.
 Accepting that stress is a part of life is helpful, indeed it can also be a motivating factor to getting things done.
 However it is important to be aware of the negative impact it can have if not effectively managed.

-We hope that you find this week’s content addressing Stress, Anxiety and Mindfulness, helpful and relevant in understanding how stress can impact on daily living.
+We hope that you find the below content addressing Stress, Anxiety and Mindfulness helpful and relevant in understanding how stress can impact on daily living.